Carbon removal for individuals

 Carbon removal allows individuals to:

-- Go beyond reduction alone
+- go beyond reduction alone

 Reducing emissions slows the problem.